aapen/aapen/doc/blinker.md

 The timeout value is calculated as the current time plus the wait time offset.
 We keep a copy of this value on the stack for later comparison.
 The counter value runs continuously, wrapping around when it overflows.
-So, we use a signed integer subtraction to determine the elapsed time between our timeout and "now".
+So, we use signed integer subtraction to determine the elapsed time between our timeout and "now".
 A negative value represents relative "past".
 A positive value represents relative "future".